Find out what you should consider when choosing a breeder for your kitten to avoid the common pitfalls

 - Speak to some registered breeders

-- Go and view the kittens if you can.
+- Ask about the way the kittens are raised.
 Kittens should only ever be raised around their own mum, and should never be sharing a space with any other cats or litters.

-- If you can’t see where the kittens are kept (there are often legitimate reasons for this), ask about the breeder’s cleaning regime and really quiz them on it - how often do they clean litter trays, how often do they clean floors, what do they use to clean with, how often are the kittens socialised, how are they socialised, do all the adults in the house work, or is someone home with the kittens all day?
+- Ask about the breeder’s cleaning regime and really quiz them on it - how often do they clean litter trays, how often do they clean floors, what do they use to clean with, how often are the kittens socialised, how are they socialised, do all the humans in the house work, or is someone home with the kittens in the day?

-- Find out if the breeder is aware of Coronavirus, FIP and other infectious conditions
+- Find out if the breeder is aware of Coronavirus, FIP and other infectious conditions.
+Ask them if their cats are tested for feline coronavirus (FCoV).

 Make sure the kitten is registered